mercedes-benz/score/docs/features/ai-platform/index.rst

 _____

-This section defines the platform's support for Generative AI (GenAI), with a focus on enabling on-device inference using large language models (LLMs) for interactions in the vehicle context.
+This section defines the platform's support for Generative AI (GenAI), with a focus on enabling on-device inference using small and large language models (SLM/LLMs) for interactions in the vehicle context.

 In addition to standard prompt-response interaction, the scope includes support for agentic capabilities — enabling LLM-based agents that operate with situational awareness, memory, goal orientation, and structured communication with vehicle systems.